benignware/wp-bootstrap-hooks/README.md

 When integrating [Bootstrap](http://getbootstrap.com/) with Wordpress, it is not sufficient to just include assets and add some css-classes to templates.
 You will also need to inject bootstrap-compatible markup into programmatically generated sections, such as menus, widgets, comments etc.
 Bootstrap Hooks aims to cover most of these cases and make us start developing immediately after this point.

+Included are solutions for Comments, Gallery, Navbar, Pagination, Search Form and Widgets.
+Any hook can be used independently from each other by requiring the corresponding source files.

 ## Install